Kare-Udon/Your-Waifu-Is-Mine/README.md

-# Your Wifu Is Mine
+# Your Waifu Is Mine

 ![](./readme.png)